 Save smarter bookmarks

 Speaking of bookmarks, you can be clever about the URLs you save to speed up your travels around the web.
-If you’re a Gmail user, you’ve almost certainly bookmarked your inbox, but you could also bookmark your Gmail drafts and starred emails.
-If you use Slack, you could make bookmarks that’ll lead you straight to your unread threads or specific direct message conversations (the URLs for these will be personal to you).
+If you’re a Gmail user, you’ve almost certainly bookmarked your inbox, but you can also bookmark your Gmail drafts and starred emails.
+If you use Slack, you can make bookmarks that’ll lead you straight to your unread threads or specific direct message conversations (the URLs for these will be personal to you).